h4writer/droneshowcreator/docs/Workflow.rst

   .. image:: images/154.jpg

-*A white dot appears with two triangles left and right => If you click on the dot a keyframe is placed => the dot turns black => move the cursor to the place where you want to place the end point => then click back on the black dot in the properties => the end point is placed.
+*A white dot appears with two triangles left and right => If you click on the dot a keyframe is placed => the watch and dot turns black => move the cursor to the place where you want to place the end point => then click back on the black dot in the properties => the end point is placed.
 You can place unlimited key frames.*

   .. image:: images/155.jpg